-OVERVIEW: The proposed committee substitute for House Bill 252 (PCS) would make several changes to building inspection procedures for counties and cities, including: prohibiting the adoption or enforcement of any existing regulation requiring regular, routine building inspections, without first obtaining approval from the North Carolina Building Code Council; new inspection requirement exemptions for persons supervised by architects or engineers; new inspection requirement exemptions for engineered components and elements certified as compliant by the manufacturer; creating a new informal review process for inspection decisions made by county and city inspectors; allow a building permit applicant to choose which version of an interpretation will apply to the permit, if an interpretation changes after the building permit is issued; and exempt certain lots from needing separate meters for new irrigation systems.
+OVERVIEW: S.L.
+2017-130 makes several changes to building inspection procedures for counties and cities, including:

+- Prohibiting the adoption or enforcement of any existing regulation requiring regular, routine building inspections, without first obtaining approval from the North Carolina Building Code Council; - Adding new inspection requirement exemptions for persons supervised by architects or engineers and new exemptions for engineered components and elements certified as compliant by the manufacturer; - Creating a new informal review process for inspection decisions made by county and city inspectors; - Allowing a building permit applicant to choose which version of an interpretation will apply to the permit, if an interpretation changes after the building permit is issued; - Exempting certain lots from needing separate meters for new irrigation systems; and - Exempting therapeutic equine facilities from the State Building Code.